 Developer: Pathea Games – Platform: PS4 | Xbox One | Switch | PC

-My Time at Portia is an RPG set in a collapsed world where the remaining humans have banded together to rebuild civilization in a small rural town.
+My Time at Portia is an RPG set in a collapsed world where the remaining humans have consolidated to rebuild civilization in a small rural town.
 Just like in Animal Crossing, you’re cast as an original character that’s new to town and is looking for an exciting new adventure.
 A large chunk of the game is spent upgrading and managing your farm, crafting new tools in workshops, and exploring caves containing valuable resources and ancient relics.

 Of course, you’ll also be interacting and getting to know the locals, each with their own unique backstory that gets revealed as you progress through the game, which should take you quite some time.
 My Time at Portia’s main story can take upwards of 60 hours to complete and even longer if you plan on socializing with NPCs as often as we did.
 No need to worry though, as the game encourages you to take things at your own pace.